Social innovation: Focus and application

 Social innovation is often an effort of mental creativity which involves fluency and flexibility from a wide range of disciplines.
 The act of social innovation in a sector is mostly connected with diverse disciplines within the society.
-The social innovation theory of 'connected difference' emphasizes three key dimensions to social innovation.
+The social innovation theory of "connected difference" emphasizes three key dimensions to social innovation.
 First, innovations are usually new combinations or hybrids of existing elements, rather than completely new.
 Second, their practice involves cutting across organizational or disciplinary boundaries.
 Lastly, they leave behind compelling new relationships between previously separate individuals and groups.
 Social innovation is also gaining visibility within academia.

 In the late nineteenth and early twentieth centuries, far-reaching investments in scientific research and community infrastructure laid the groundwork for many social and economic improvements in society.
 Despite the challenges of industrialisation, optimism about the power of technology to promote positive change created momentum for social innovation projects in healthcare, housing, sanitation, public infrastructure, communication, and transportation.

 Since 2014, a subdomain of social innovation has been defined in relation to the introduction of digital technologies.
 The subdomain is called digital social innovation and refers to "a type of social and collaborative innovation in which innovators, users and communities collaborate using digital technologies to co-create knowledge and solutions for a wide range of social needs and at a scale and speed that was unimaginable before the rise of the Internet".

+Notable examples of social enterprise-driven responses to human trafficking include Not For Sale, founded by David Batstone and Mark Wexler, which incubated REBBL, a plant-based beverage company sourcing ingredients from indigenous communities in Peru's Amazon rainforest; and Dignita, a self-sustaining restaurant in Amsterdam providing culinary training and employment to survivors of human trafficking.